myjeong19/next-auto-files/README.md

 ## Notes

 - Folders without specific patterns will be kept as is without any files being generated
-- The tool watches the `src/app` directory by default.
+- The tool watches the `app` directory by default.
 Edit the config file to watch a different directory
 - Existing files will not be overwritten
 - Files are generated with clean, minimal boilerplate code